bleech/flynt-docs/content/guide/components/what-is-component.md

     </li>
     <li>
       <strong>Calendar</strong><br>
-      For a component where the mean feature is a calendar.
+      For a component where the main feature is a calendar.
     </li>
     <li>
       <strong>ComponentLoader</strong><br>